 For more detailed information on staying at home and isolating we ask that you read the advice published on the gov.uk website.

-Before coming to the Business Design Centre, you may wish to view our shorter video which shows general guidance on the measures in place in and around the building.
+Before coming to the Business Design Centre, you may wish to view our short video which shows general guidance on the measures in place in and around the building.

 In line with the Government guidance, it’s mandatory to wear a mask or face covering when moving around the venue.
 We ask those not exempt to have your mask or face covering in place before you enter the building.
 These may be removed if you are eating or drinking in Jack’s or a catering area at an event, or if you are a tenant and have exited the communal areas or walkways into your office or showroom.